US escalates dispute with Mexico over GM corn, after formal consultations fail

 The National Corn Growers Association (NCGA), which represents U.S. farmers, praised the U.S. move.

-(Reporting by Cassandra Garrison; additonal reporting by Adriana Barrera; Editing by Leslie Adler)
+(Reporting by Cassandra Garrison; additonal reporting by Adriana Barrera in Mexico City and Ismail Shakil in Ottawa; Editing by Leslie Adler)

 By Cassandra Garrison